 The concept of “marketing automation” has been popular already for over 10 years.
 By now, we should understand that it’s not merely about automating email send-outs or A/B tests, but it is rather about taking a holistic approach to automation within all areas of marketing.

-Yet, most marketing departments put the majority of their efforts into producing case-by-case marketing campaigns, which imply that there are little synergies between the campaigns.
+Yet, most marketing departments put the majority of their efforts into producing case-by-case marketing campaigns, which imply that there are few synergies between the campaigns.
 Also, an excessive focus on marketing campaigns supersedes the focus on managing the overall customer experience, which should be a far more important goal in marketing.
-Mass campaigns often fail to fulfill the customers’ expectations, as well as the cost saving targets.
+Mass campaigns often fail to fulfill the customers’ expectations, as well as the cost-saving targets.

 Instead, the focus should be on marketing automation that is the tool to orchestrate the touch-points with your prospects and customers across channels because with this approach, you can ensure that the customer experiences are relevant and genuinely engaging.

-Today, also the sales teams are embracing digitalization and automation with a higher sense of urgency and commitment than ever before.
-For example, cold calling, early-stage lead qualification and manual research on prospects are all tasks where automation can play a big role in boosting the sales process.
-Overall, automation increases internal effectiveness and enables the sales reps to focus on more important tasks – those that actually bring value for the company.
+Today, the sales teams embrace digitalisation and automation with a higher sense of urgency and commitment than ever before.
+For example, cold calling, early-stage lead qualification and manual research on prospects are tasks where automation can play a big role in boosting the sales process.
+Overall, automation increases internal effectiveness and enables the sales reps to focus on more important tasks – those that bring value to the company.
 Below we list many tasks in Sales development that automation can help with.

 Instead of guessing what the best-suited product or service for the customer could be, an AI-powered service system can provide customer-specific recommendations, which helps the service reps to give better-informed advice.
 Also, much of the service personnel time could be saved by automating tasks, such as collecting customer feedback and reviews or increasing self-service with chatbots and intelligent authentication.
 Our list below provides coverage of tasks that are easy to fix with the latest automation technologies to guide you forward.

 Success factor in automation is to focus on the people as much as on the technology